15 Emergency Numbers You Need

 2. Primary Physician

 Always have your primary physician’s number available.
-This medical professional knows the most about you because they see you for your regular checkups and have most of your medical records very close at hand.
-If you have medical concerns or questions that you’d like to ask, this is the number to have for those times.
+This medical professional knows you best because they see you regularly and have access to most of your medical records.
+If you have medical concerns or questions, this is the number to have for those times.

 3. Poison Control Center